Calcium stones; Nephrolithiasis; Urolithiasis

 Any medical or physical condition that keeps a person in bed or immobile increases blood levels of calcium from bone breakdown, thereby posing a risk for stone formation.

-Gout.
 People with gout are at high risk for uric acid stones.

-High Blood Pressure.
 People with high blood pressure are up to three times more likely to develop kidney stones.
 It is not entirely clear whether having high blood pressure increases the risk for a stone, or if stones lead to high blood pressure, or if there is a factor linking both conditions.

-Inflammatory Bowel Disease (IBD).
 Crohn disease and ulcerative colitis cause problems in the absorption of substances in the intestines.
 These problems significantly increase the risk for kidney stones, particularly in men.

-Urinary Tract Infections (UTIs).
 UTIs are almost always the cause of struvite stones.

-Hyperparathyroidism.
 The parathyroid glands regulate calcium levels in the body through parathyroid hormone.
 In hyperparathyroidism, one or more of these glands makes too much parathyroid hormone.
 Some people with hyperparathyroidism develop kidney stones.
 Surgery to remove the hyperactive parathyroid gland in such patients reduces the risk for stone formation, but the risk still remains high for some time after surgery.

 Certain Gout Medications